 Optimise the person's home environment

-To ensure the person with dementia can live independently and safely, you may wish to review their home environment.
-There are many potential challenges in the immediate home and community environment for people living with dementia and it is important to know what they might be and how to best deal with them.
+You may wish to review their home environment to ensure they can live independently and safely.
+There are many potential challenges in the immediate home and community environment for people living with dementia, and it is important to know what they might be and how to best deal with them.

 Remember to care for yourself